starwolves/space/README.md

 There is also a work-in-progress [documentation](https://sf-docs.starwolves.io) available for code contributors or modders.

+Check out our [Github project workspace](https://github.com/starwolves/space/projects/1) for upcoming improvements to the game!

 ### Features (All Moddable & Modular)
 * Decentralized gameplay, each community can host their own server. 👑
 * Parallelized Entity Component System architecture. 📡